-As business people, we need to manage our risks.
+In a lean business model, we need to manage our risks.
 We sound very intelligent when we do this, but it occasionally leads to incredibly stupid behavior.

 For example, we might insist on stealth mode development so that the risk of a competitor stealing our super special sauce is mitigated.
 But here’s how the folks at LUXr represents the Time Spent Building Stuff vs. the Risk of Building the Wrong Stuff:

 Of course, if we build the wrong thing we get the joy of going back to the start.
 And since the only point at which we realize we built the wrong thing is at the end of our super long development cycle and PR blitzkrieg launch, we’re kind of screwed at that point.